algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 </details>

-Adopt A Candidate

-- Login / Subscribe
-- Term of use / legal paperwork / GDPR

-- Company:
-  - Profile
-    - Edit profile
-    - Create a new job offer
-      - Edit job offer
-    - chat for multiple job offer
-  - Swipe page:
-    - NICE TO HAVE: Filter / settings (to see the most relevant job seekers)
-  - General Settings

-- Job seeker:
-  - Profile
-    - Edit profile
-  - Swipe page:
-    - NICE TO HAVE: Filter / settings (same as company)
-  - General Settings
-  - Chat Box (cannot start the conversation - can only answer if a company has sent a message)

-- Loading screen

-- Splash screen

 # Introduction

 This document is destined to We Are Evolution.
 It outlines the key features we have establish into our project and our application, providing you with an overview of our final product.
 We kindly request from you a feedback whether our idea is validate or not.